furbrain/SAP5/doc/manual.md

 ##### Compact
 When you have taken a reading, show all the data on a single screen
 ##### Large
-When you have taken a readingm, show each data item on it's own screen.
+When you have taken a reading, show each data item on it's own screen.

 #### Timeout (default 30s)
 Select the length of time after which the device turns itself off without any input.